sdsc-ordes/smoc-api/README.md

 - Genomic data files (CRAM, BCF, ...)
 - A zarr archive for metadata and array-based data

-The metadata links to the different files using the [modos-schema](https://sdsc-ordes.github.io/modos-schema) and provides context.
+The metadata links to the different files and provides context using the [modos-schema](https://sdsc-ordes.github.io/modos-schema).

 ## Installation